droundy/fac/web/documentation.md

    does not mean that there is a dependency between those two commands.
-You can specify a cache suffix (such as `.pyc`) using a `"c "` line, or you can specify a cache prefix (such as `/home/droundy/.ccache`) using a capitalized `"C "` line.
+You can specify a cache suffix (such as `.pyc`) using a `"c "` line, or you can specify a cache prefix (such as `/home/droundy/.ccache` or even better `~/.ccache`) using a capitalized `"C "` line.
 The latter can be helpful if you get error messages stating that your rule is creating output outside your source tree.

 ## Running fac